gpeddle/leetcode-python-chatgpt-35/README.md

 The `init-problem.py` script does the following:

 1. Creates a new subdirectory for the problem
 2. Creates a `problem.md` file
+3. Creates a `prompt.md` file
+4. Creates a `response.md` file
-3. Creates a solution file with a sample solution class
+5. Creates a `solution.py` file with a sample solution class
-4. Creates a tests file with a table-driven test
+6. Creates a `tests_<problem_name>.py` file with a table-driven test

 ## Edit the initialized problem before working

 1. Navigate to the problem subdirectory.
-2. Copy/paste the problem description from leetcode into the `problem.md` file.
+2. Copy/paste/format the problem description from leetcode into the `problem.md` file.
-3. Edit the test file `test_data` to match the examples from the leetcode problem description.
+3. Edit the tests file to make `test_data` match the examples from the problem description.
-4. Edit the solution class' method signature to match the example from leetcode
+4. Copy/paste the solution class method signature from leetcode into `solution.py`
     - *The method signature must match the invocation in the test script!*

+## Format the prompt

+The `prompt.md` file has an initial instuction and two sections: `PROBLEM` and `SKELETON`.
+Each of the sections has a code fence just below the section heading.
+The code fences are in markdown and python respectively.

+1. Copy the contents of `problem.md` into the area below `PROBLEM:`
+2. Copy the contents of `solution.md` into the area below `SKELETON:`

+## Working with ChatGPT

+1. Copy the contents of `prompt.md` into a ChatGPT session.
+You do not need a new session because the prompt includes an initial reset instruction.
+2. Click 'Send' to submit the prompt
+3. Examine the output
+4. Copy the entire response into the `response.md` file.
+5. Copy the generated solution calss into the `solution.py` file.

 ## Working a problem locally

 1. Navigate to the problem subdirectory.
-2. Run `pytest -v` to test the existing solution
+2. Run `pytest -v` to test the solution
-3. Edit the solution file to implement/revise the solution function.
+3. Revise the `prompt.md` file if needed and resubmit to ChatGPT.
 4. Repeat #2 and #3 to arrive at a solution that satisfies the examples provided by leetcode.

 ## Running a problem in leetcode

-When the solution passes all the example `test_data` locally, copy the solution class and paste it into leetcode's editor, then click [Run].
+When the solution passes all the example `test_data` locally, copy the contents of `solution.py` and paste it into leetcode's editor, then click [Run].

 Observe that leetcode runs the solution and check to output for errors.
 Review any errors and revisit the solution locally to correct the method.